The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Smooth Component Filtering (SCF)

 The upper panel of Figure~\ref{fig:pkr} shows the $C_{\ell}(\dnu)$ that is obtained after SCF.
 Note that we no longer have the smooth $\dnu$ variation that is present in $C_{\ell}(\dnu)$ prior to SCF (Figure~\ref{fig:maps_nubar}).
 We also see that the ripple that is present in $C_{\ell}(\dnu)$ prior to SCF, is mitigated after SCF.
 The lower panel of Figure~\ref{fig:pkr} shows $\pk$ that is obtained after SCF.
 Comparing this with $\pk$ prior to SCF (Figure~\ref{fig:pk}), we see that the periodic pattern of spikes is mitigated after SCF.

 SCF is also expected to remove some of the 21-cm signal.
 To quantify this, we have applied the same filtering to the simulated 21-cm signal described in Section \ref{sub:sig}.
 Figure~\ref{fig:21cm_flagging} shows $\pk$ obtained after applying SCF to the 21-cm signal.
 The first point to note is that the power is suppressed at $k_{\parallel}<[k_{\parallel}]_F=2 \pi/(r^{'} \, 2 \, {\rm MHz})=0.185\, {\rm Mp}c^{-1}$ because we have filtered out the slowly varying component of the signal with a smoothing scale $2 \, {\rm MHz}$.
 We are able to recover the expected 21-cm signal at $k_{\parallel} \ge [k_{\parallel}]_F$, however $\pk$ exhibits an extra oscillatory feature along $k_{\parallel}$.
 This oscillatory feature possibly arises because the smooth signal itself is modulated by the periodic pattern of flagged channels.
 Figure~\ref{fig:21cmSCF} shows the same $\pk$, however we have spherically binned the data to present $P(k)$ as a function of $k$.
-Further, the $k$ bins are of equal logarithmic interval, and are exactly identical to the binning scheme used for the final analysis for which the results are shown in Section~\ref{sec:MWA}.
+Further, the $k$ bins are of equal logarithmic interval, and are similar to the binning scheme used for the final analysis for which the results are shown in Section~\ref{sec:MWA}.
 We see that the oscillatory feature averages out within the individual bins, and for $k \ge \sqrt{[k_{\parallel}]^2_F+k^2_{\perp}}$ the estimated values of $P(k)$ are in good agreement with the $P(k)$ obtained in the absence of flagging and SCF.
+This is further validated by more realistic simulations presented in Appendix~\ref{sec:sim}.